 - Why Open Source misses the point of Free Software

 The Free Software Foundation is a 501(c)(3) non-profit organization.
 For information pertaining to the organization's financial status and investments, please visit the Financial Information page.

 The Free Software Foundation's hours are 10:00 AM until 6:00 PM Eastern Time, Monday through Friday.
 For press inquiries, please contact:firstname.lastname@example.org

 Boston, MA 02110-1301

 If you would prefer to send an encrypted email, please contact a staff member individually using the keys listed on our staff page.

-If you are interested in press-related information about the FSF and the GNU project, you can subscribe to the press-info mailing list.
+If you are interested in press-related information about the FSF and the GNU project, you can subscribe to our press mailing list.